-Access the Managing Salaries in SPS guide for step-by-step guidance and how-to videos for entering salaries in SPS.
-This is mandatory training for SPS users with editing/viewing rights.
+For step-by-step guidance and how-to videos on entering salaries in SPS, visit the Managing Salaries in SPS guide.
+This is mandatory training for SOM/SON SPS users with editing/viewing rights.

-- When determining whether the investigator has the appropriate level of committed effort available, please remember to evaluate the investigators Duke Appointment and other outside commitments in ensuring that the sponsor’s requirement is met.
+When determining whether the investigator has the appropriate level of committed effort available to meet the sponsor's requirements, the investigators Duke Appointment and other outside commitments should be evaluated.

-- When the department anticipates that a shift in appointment % is necessary if the project is awarded, the department must secure approval from the SOM Dean's Office to use an anticipated or pro-rated IBS via the Anticipated and Out-of-Cycle IBS/Duke Appointment % Changes Form.
+If the department anticipates a shift in appointment % will be necessary if the project is awarded, the department must secure approval from the SoM Dean's Office to use an anticipated or pro-rated IBS via the Anticipated and Out-of-Cycle IBS/Duke Appointment % Changes Form.